-We adopted a new rule in December 2020 to transition away from using potent greenhouse gases known as hydrofluorocarbons (or HFCs) in products and equipment, starting January 1, 2020.
-We announced another rulemaking in August 2021.
+In November 2023, we adopted a rule supporting the transition away from using potent greenhouse gases known as hydrofluorocarbons (or HFCs) in products and equipment.

 HFCs are chemicals made up of hydrogen, fluorine, and carbon.
 They are commonly used in air conditioning and refrigeration, in producing insulating foams, and as propellants.
 These greenhouse gases are thousands of times more powerful than carbon dioxide.